mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 2. Follow the prompts to generate WireGuard configurations.
 3. After downloading the configuration, manually add the private key or use the access token for security.

+### New Web Version Remake

+1. Visit the new web tool remake at [nord-configs](https://nord-configs.onrender.com/).
+2. Follow the prompts to generate WireGuard configurations.
+3. After downloading the configuration, manually add the private key or use the access token for security.

 ## Installation

 Clone the repository to install the tool: